ChrisMM/quality_mgmt_info/10_commandments.md

 Notes:
 - Development / Engineering can design their test suite to support UI / GUI tests because those sort of tests need "hooks" to connect to in the UI experience.
-- Often times a request / requirement / story / ticket will use DoD/AC to include criteria to support this acceptance criteria of tests so the Engineer is responsible to ensure that UIs are ready for automated testing.
+- Oftentimes a request / requirement / story / ticket will use DoD/AC to include criteria to support this acceptance criteria of tests so the Engineer is responsible to ensure that UIs are ready for automated testing.
 (This dependes highly on how development, especially UI/UX, goes and if that would make sense or not.)